dconneely/task-purchase/README.md

 - [ ] Enable monitoring with Prometheus or Graphite (or even just JMX).\
       (Note the `spring-boot-actuator-starter` is already enabled and provides some simple monitoring endpoints)
 - [ ] Consider database-based caching to avoid horizontal-scaling increasing Treasury.gov web API usage.
-- [ ] Add nginx or some load-balancer / TLS termination to the compose file.
+- [ ] Add nginx or some load-balancer / TLS termination to the Docker Compose file.
 What about authentication?\
       A production system should allow multiple application instances and should use secure HTTPS.

 ## Anomalies in the Treasury.gov Rates of Exchange data